openDSLM/opendslm-deamon/README.md

 # oDSLMd Daemon Extract

-This directory contains a standalone build of the rpicam settings/preview daemon and the minimum shared support code copied from the original `rpicam-apps` project.
+This directory contains a standalone build of the openDSLM settings/preview daemon (referred to as the `opendslm-daemon`) and the minimum shared support code copied from the original `rpicam-apps` project.
 It is intended to make it easier to evolve the daemon independently of other camera applications while preserving attribution and licensing.
+The codebase currently targets Raspberry Pi 4B/5 boards paired with an IMX585 "StarlightEye" module but should be readily adaptable to other libcamera-supported sensors.

 The layout mirrors the upstream source tree so that existing include paths remain valid: